gboeing/osmnx/docs/source/index.rst

     conda config --prepend channels conda-forge
     conda create -n ox --strict-channel-priority osmnx

-Alternatively, you can run OSMnx + Jupyter directly from the official `docker container`_, or you can install OSMnx via `pip`_ if you already have all of its dependencies installed on your system.
+Alternatively, you can run OSMnx + Jupyter directly from the official `docker container`_, or you can install OSMnx via `pip`_ if you already have all of its dependencies installed and tested on your system.
+Note: pip installation is nontrivial.
+If you don't know *exactly* what you're doing, just use conda as described above.

 Usage examples